angular/angular/aio/content/guide/dependency-injection-in-action.md

 in the component tree includes it.

 A second `@Host()` function decorates the `loggerService` constructor property.
-The only `LoggerService` instance in the app is provided at the `AppComponent` level.
+The only `LoggerService` instance in the application is provided at the `AppComponent` level.
 The host `HeroBioComponent` doesn't have its own `LoggerService` provider.

 Angular throws an error if you haven't also decorated the property with `@Optional()`.